Geometry underlies the mechanical stiffening and softening of an indented floating film: Introduction

-\dropcap{A}major challenge in the mechanics of materials and structures is bridging the gap between a system's local material response and its global stiffness.
-The connection from microscopic to macroscopic scales is often complicated by subtle geometric effects \cite{Paulsen19}.
-One conceptually simple example is given by an elastic rod, which may drastically change its shape in response to loading; such \emph{elastica} problems captured the attention of Galileo, the Bernoullis, and Euler, and variations on it continue to fascinate and push our understanding of slender bodies today \cite{Audoly10,Giomi12,Davidovitch19}.
-A two-dimensional sheet may also carry tensile loads in one direction while buckling in a perpendicular direction, leading to large anisotropies that control the transmission of forces through the material \cite{Davidovitch11,Li12}.
-Understanding such geometrically-nonlinear behaviors is important to a wide range of applications involving thin sheets, from stretchable electronics \cite{Rogers10} to large-scale inflatable structures \cite{Pagitz07}.
-There is also a diverse array of structures that are essentially composed of many connected rods or sheets, from buckling- or origami-based mechanical metamaterials \cite{Bertoldi17} to soft-robotic systems \cite{Rus15} to disordered networks of elastic fibers including biopolymer gels and the cytoskeleton \cite{Gardel04,Broedersz14}.
-While much work has been carried out to understand specific systems, much less is known about generic mechanisms underlying their global mechanical response.
+A major challenge in the mechanics of materials and structures is bridging the gap between a system's local material response and its global stiffness.
+This connection from microscopic to macroscopic scales is often complicated by subtle geometric effects \cite{Paulsen19}.
+One conceptually simple example is a buckled elastic rod, which drastically changes its shape in response to loading.
+Such \emph{elastica} problems captured the attention of Galileo, the Bernoullis, and Euler, and variations on them continue to fascinate and push our understanding of slender bodies today \cite{Flaherty72,Audoly10,Giomi12,Davidovitch19}.
+Particular attention surrounds the behaviors of two-dimensional sheets, which may carry tensile loads in one direction while buckling or wrinkling in a perpendicular direction, leading to large anisotropies in the equilibrium stresses and deformations \cite{Davidovitch11,Li12,Hure12,Bella14,Chopin19}.
+Understanding such geometrically-nonlinear behaviors is important to a wide range of applications, from stretchable electronics \cite{Rogers10} to large-scale inflatable structures \cite{Pagitz07}.